-At the topmost directory of a multi-directory package, a tags rule will be output which, when run, will generate a TAGS file that includes by reference all TAGS files from subdirectories.
+A tags rule will be output at the topmost directory of a multi-directory package.
+When run from this topmost directory, 'make tags' will generate a TAGS file that includes by reference all TAGS files from subdirectories.

 The tags rule will also be generated if the variable ETAGS_ARGS is defined.
-This variable is intended for use in directories which contain taggable source that etags does not understand.
+This variable is intended for use in directories that contain taggable source that etags does not understand.
 The user can use the ETAGSFLAGS to pass additional flags to etags; AM_ETAGSFLAGS is also available for use in Makefile.am.